 The Most Famous Cluster Ring

 In recent times the cluster ring has made a major comeback ever since Prince William gave Kate Middleton (now The Duchess of Cambridge) his mother’s sapphire and diamond cluster ring for their engagement.
 Not only has this made many a lady swoon for a cluster ring, but has also brought Sapphire Rings firmly back as a favourite.

-It has always been popular to couple coloured stones alongside diamonds in cluster ring designs as the added diamonds enhance the coloured stone.
+It has always been popular to couple coloured stones alongside diamonds in cluster ring designs, as the added diamonds enhance the coloured stone.
 However, it is also now fashionable for cluster rings to be made entirely from diamonds.